Luxembourg: Culture

 Luxembourg has been heavily influenced by the culture of its neighbours.
 It retains a number of folk traditions, having been for much of its history a profoundly rural country.
 There are several notable museums, located mostly in the capital.
 These include the National Museum of History and Art (NMHA), the Luxembourg City History Museum, and the new Grand Duke Jean Museum of Modern Art (Mudam).
 The National Museum of Military History (MNHM) in Diekirch is especially known for its representations of the Battle of the Bulge.
-The historic city of Luxembourg is part of the UNESCO World Heritage List, on account of the historical importance of its fortifications.
+The Old City of Luxembourg is part of the UNESCO World Heritage List, on account of the historical importance of its fortifications.

 The country has produced some internationally known artists, including the painters Théo Kerg, Joseph Kutter and Michel Majerus, and photographer Edward Steichen, whose The Family of Man exhibition has been placed on UNESCO's Memory of the World register, and is now permanently housed in Clervaux.
 Editor and author Hugo Gernsback, whose publications crystallized the concept of science fiction, was born in Luxembourg City.
 Movie star Loretta Young was of Luxembourgish descent.

-Luxembourg was a founding participant of the Eurovision Song Contest, and participated every year between 1956 and before it was relegated after the 1993 competition, with the exception of 1959.
+Luxembourg was a founding participant of the Eurovision Song Contest, and participated every year between 1956 and before it was relegated after the 1993 competition, except for the 1959 contest.
 Although Luxembourg was free to participate again in 1995, it chose not to return to the competition before 2024.
-It has won the competition a total of five times, 1961, 1965, 1972, 1973 and 1983 and hosted the contest in 1962, 1966, 1973, and 1984.
+It has won the competition a total of five times, in 1961, 1965, 1972, 1973 and 1983 and hosted the contest in 1962, 1966, 1973, and 1984.
 Only nine of its 38 entries before 2024, and none of its five winning entries, were performed by Luxembourgish artists.
 Its 2024 return had a particular emphasis on promoting music and artists from Luxembourg.

 Luxembourg was the first city to be named European Capital of Culture twice.
 The first time was in 1995.
 In 2007, the European Capital of Culture was to be a cross-border area consisting of the Grand Duchy of Luxembourg, the Rheinland-Pfalz and Saarland in Germany, the Walloon Region and the German-speaking part of Belgium, and the Lorraine area in France.
 The event was an attempt to promote mobility and the exchange of ideas, crossing borders physically, psychologically, artistically and emotionally.

 Luxembourg was represented at the World Expo 2010 in Shanghai, China, from 1 May to 31 October 2010 with its own pavilion.
 The pavilion, designed as a forest and fortress, was based on the transliteration of the word Luxembourg into Chinese, "Lúsēnbǎo", which when directly translated, means "forest and fortress".
 It represented Luxembourg as the "Green Heart in Europe".